Organizing resources

 - Workspace/Stack

-The level at which a permission is set defines the scope of this permission.
-For example, a permission assigned at the:
+The set permission level defines the scope of this permission.
+For example, a permission assigned at one of the following.

 A word on naming conventions

-As you configure your HCP Terraform instance, you will need to create and name a number of entities: teams, projects, workspaces, Stacks, variable sets, etc. We recommend that you create and maintain a naming convention document which should include the naming conventions for each entity, as well as any other conventions you decide to use such as prefixes or suffixes.
-This document will help ensure that your Terraform experience is well-organized and easy to navigate.
+You create and name a number of entities (teams, projects, workspaces, and so on) as you configure your HCP Terraform instance.
+We recommend that you create and maintain a naming convention document which includes the naming conventions for each entity, as well as any other conventions you decide to use such as prefixes or suffixes.
+This document helps ensure that your Terraform experience is well-organized as you scale out.
+Pass this document to all new internal clients to your HCP Terraform service to standardize their approach to operations.

 Organizations, projects, workspaces, and Stacks